Innixma/autogluon-zeroshot/autogluon_zeroshot/metrics/_roc_auc_cpp/README.md

-This is a custom version of roc_auc in C++ (ab)using radix sort and the memory layout of floats in the range of 1.0-2.0.
+This is a custom ROC-AUC implementation in C++ that uses radix sort to efficiently run on a single thread.

 ## Compile

 To compile, run `./compile.sh`.
+The `CppAuc` class in `__init__.py` will call the compile script if the `cpp_auc.so` file does not exist.

 ## Changes

-To accelerate the code beyond the original implementation, `sample_weights` support was removed.
+ - No support for `sample_weights` to make implementation more efficient.
-Additionally, the return type was changed from `float` to `double` for enhanced precision.
+ - Return type of `double` for enhanced precision.
+ - Radix sort on 23-bit mantissa of floats in range [1,2).